johngodlee/geotaster_git_workshop/index.md

 ## 5. Explore the commit history

 Now we have made a few commits, pulled and then pushed, we can start to see how the Git log is growing.
-The Git log contains a potted history of all the commits in a repository, complete with the commit messages you wrote earlier on to describe the contents of the commit.
+The Git log contains a potted history of all the commits in a repository, complete with the commit messages you wrote earlier to describe the contents of the commit.
 To view the Git log, type:

 ```shell
 git log